-After the end of Napoleonic War, it was ordered to be slaughtered but coincidentally became a pier-side training school until lately it was restored heavily by the British government in 1922 and began serving as a museum in Portsmouth, England as one of the oldest ship still afloat in maritime history.
+After the end of the Napoleonic War, it was ordered to be slaughtered but coincidentally became a pier-side training school until lately it was restored heavily by the British government in 1922 and began serving as a museum in Portsmouth, England as one of the oldest ships still afloat in maritime history.

 4. Battleship U.S.S.
 Maine

-This has gone into the history of ships as one of the most remembered not because of its glorious events associated but because of the trouble it had caused.
+This has gone into the history of ships as one of the most remembered not because of its glorious events associated but because of the trouble they had caused.

-On Feb 15, 1985 while anchored in the shallow waters near Havana Harbour, it was blown by an explosion, of which the reason have never been determined, taking a huge toll of its crew members’ lives.
-Since then it had became a suspect of intentional act of sabotage which might have triggered a pre-placed mine and thus sparked a war between United States and Spain.
+On Feb 15, 1985, while anchored in the shallow waters near Havana Harbour, it was blown by an explosion, of which the reason has never been determined, taking a huge toll on its crew members’ lives.
+Since then it had become a suspect of an intentional act of sabotage which might have triggered a pre-placed mine and thus sparked a war between the United States and Spain.
 Later in 1911, it remains of the ship was recovered from the harbour to clear out the passage for marine navigation.

 3. German Battleship Bismarck